You may not know a lot about coﬀee,

 Blends are very popular coffee choices because they are the best of both worlds.
 Blends are simply two types of beans roasted to different levels and then blended together.
 A lot of people find blends to be the perfect mix of flavor and acidity.

 The perfect cup of coffee can not be made without freshly ground beans.
 The convenience of buying pre-ground beans at the store does not outweigh the inferiority of the coffee it makes.
-That means you need to invest in a grinder.
+Get fresh whole beans and invest in a good grinder.

 For example, with a french press or percolator, where the beans and the water remain in contact for several minutes, you need a coarse grind.
 The beans should look similar to kosher salt or chopped peppercorn.